RobRomijnders/AE_ts/readme.md

 ## Auto encoder for time series

+EDIT 3 December 2018, I receive many questions over email.
+I compiled the most common questions into a FAQ at the end of this readme

 This repo presents a simple auto encoder for time series.
 It visualizes the embeddings using both PCA and tSNE.
 I show this on a dataset of 5000 ECG's.
 The model doesn't use the labels during training.
 Yet, the produced clusters visually separate the classes of ECG's.